kaitlynhop/Amazon_Vine_Analysis/README.md

 <br>How many Vine reviews and non-Vine reviews were there?
  - As seen in Image 1, there were 0 Vine reviews.
  - Non-vine reviews totaled 4,533.
-<br>How many reviews were 5 stars?
+How many reviews were 5 stars?
  - Of the non-vine reviews, 2,507 of wich were 5-star ratings.
-<br>What percentage of reviews were 5 stars?
+What percentage of reviews were 5 stars?
  - This yielded a 55.3% of total non-vine reviews being 5-star rating.

 ## Summary